750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Within Google Ads, ad positioning is based upon competitors who bid against each other.
 Those who bid higher on a keyword will be placed above one that doesn’t.

 Takeaway: Over time, the cost of Google Ads will almost always increase.
-So… the bidding strategy is extremely important for short and long term campaign ROI.
+So… the bidding adjustment strategy is extremely important for short and long term campaign ROI.

 Adjusting the cost of your keywords can mainly either be done two ways: